LorenzoFRR/Personal-Budget-Dashboard/README.md

 For the ‘Status’ column, users can leave it blank or choose from:

 - Pending Income (e.g., You pay for your friend’s dinner but expect to be paid back eventually)
-- Pending Outflow (e.g., You need to buy a Christmas gift even though it's February)
+- Pending Outflow (e.g., You need to buy a Christmas gift even though it's August)
 - Accrued Invoice (e.g., You buy a shirt in installments using your credit card) - Optional
 - Verify (e.g., You have an entry but don’t remember its origin, so you need to verify it eventually)

-For each of these options in the ‘Status’ column, you can manually assign ‘- Done’ once it’s resolved.
+For each of these options in the ‘Status’ column, you can manually assign the corresponding option followed by ‘- Done’ once it’s resolved.
 For the ‘Pending Income’ option, once the person pays you back, you can create a new line on the corresponding date with the same features but mark it as ‘Pending Income - Done’ OR simply delete the entry as it does not impact your expenses behavior.
 If you have a shared expense but are still waiting for reimbursement, you can choose ‘Shared’ in the last column and add the corresponding value in a new line on the corresponding date once you have received the money.

 The apparent balance value needs to be provided manually in the final rows of the ‘Table View’ tab for every entry update.
 Be careful to keep the balance entry date updated!